So, what exactly is a beat sheet?

 First, I broke down my story into 4 parts or 4 acts.
 (Learn more about the 4 act structure here.)
 From there, I focused on four or five beats for each act.
 My beats are really more like chunks of story rather than like one particular moment.
 Some beat sheets have very specific events for each beat but I like to think of mine as more of a series of small events that lead to bigger ones.

-1. and 2.
-First, there is an opening hook followed by an inciting incident (the thing that gets the story going.)
+2. ...an Inciting Incident (the thing that gets the story going.)

-5. Finally, those decisions end in a climax where the character and antagonist forces collide and the protagonist has to make a big choice.
+5. Finally, those decisions end in a Climax where the character and antagonist forces collide and the protagonist has to make a big choice.

 This is only one type of story so it might not work for whatever you’re writing.
 Just like there are dozens of beat sheets, there are dozens of different types of stories.
 Find what works for yours!
 I also like to watch movies in the same genre that I’m writing to see if I can identify the beats.
 Understanding other stories will help you understand your own.